csc-training/csc-env-eff/_slides/11_speed_up_jobs.md

 # HPC parallel jobs

-- It is not only how your software is constructed and compiled that affects performance -- how it is parallelized and run are important factors, too!
+- It is not just how your software is constructed and compiled that affects performance -- how it is parallelized and run are important factors, too!
-- **Recall:** a parallel job distributes the calculation over several cores in order to achieve a shorter wall-time
+- **Recall:** a parallel job distributes the calculation over several cores in order to achieve a shorter wall-clock time
   - Example batch job scripts for [Puhti](https://docs.csc.fi/computing/running/creating-job-scripts-puhti/), [Mahti](https://docs.csc.fi/computing/running/example-job-scripts-mahti/), [LUMI-C](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/lumic-job/) and [LUMI-G](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/lumig-job/)
   - **The best starting point:** [Software-specific batch scripts in Docs CSC](https://docs.csc.fi/apps/)